pmean/build-website/text/05/InformationTheoryA.md

 ---
-I have been toying with the idea of using information theory in a microarray experiment to allow incorporation of the proportion of
-\"absent: genes in the calculation of variance reduction.
-An \"absent\" gene in an Affymetrix array is a gene where the mismatch probes light up as brightly or more brightly as the perfect match probes.
+I have been toying with the idea of using information theory in a microarray experiment to allow incorporation of the proportion of "absent: genes in the calculation of variance reduction.
+An "absent" gene in an Affymetrix array is a gene where the mismatch probes light up as brightly or more brightly as the perfect match probes.
 As I understand it, the signal associated with these genes is probably noted